-From lush tropical forests to uninhabited desert expanses, from easygoing hammock time to adrenaline-pumping adventures, the Eastern Cape offers a wide range of topography and experiences.
-Compared with the wealthier and more developed Western Cape, it can feel like a different country and provides opportunities to learn about Xhosa culture.
+From lush tropical forests to uninhabited desert expanses, and from easy-going hammock time to adrenaline-pumping adventures, the Eastern Cape offers a wide range of topography and experiences.
+Compared with the more developed Western Cape, it can feel like a different country and provides opportunities to learn about Xhosa culture.

-The Sunshine Coast covers a significant chunk of the Eastern Cape coastline, including Port Elizabeth, the seaside towns of Jeffrey's Bay and Port Alfred, and numerous sandy beaches.
-In the hinterland are the best wildlife-watching areas within easy reach of the coastline between Cape Town and Durban: Addo Elephant National Park and the nearby private reserves.
+The Sunshine Coast has everything the country is known for – pristine beaches, wildlife, stunning scenery, great outdoor activities and culture.
+It covers a significant chunk of the Eastern Cape coastline, including Port Elizabeth, the seaside towns of Jeffrey's Bay and Port Alfred, and numerous sandy beaches.

 High on the must-see lists of most visitors to South Africa is the Garden Route, and with good reason: you can’t help but be seduced by the glorious natural beauty.
-The distance from Mossel Bay in the west to just beyond Plettenberg Bay in the east is under 300km, yet the range of topography, vegetation, wildlife and outdoor activities is remarkable.
+The distance from Mossel Bay in the west to Storms River in the east is just over 200km, yet the range of topography, vegetation, wildlife and outdoor activities is remarkable.

-With just a million people inhabiting its 373,000 sq km, the Northern Cape is South Africa’s last great frontier.
-Its scattered towns are hundreds of kilometres apart, connected by empty roads across the wildernesses of Namakwa, the Kalahari and Upper Karoo.
-In these sublime, surreal expanses, reality disappears faster than a meerkat into its burrow.
+With only a million people inhabiting its 373,000 sq km, the Northern Cape is South Africa’s last great frontier.
+Its scattered towns are hundreds of kilometres apart, connected by empty roads across the sublime, surreal wilderness expanses of Namakwa, the Kalahari and Upper Karoo.

-The hot and dry Eastern Lowveld is mostly used as a staging post on the way into and out of Kruger National Park.
-You can learn about the history of the gold rush in the feel-good town of Barberton or get your big-city fix in Nelspruit, and there are plenty of country lodges to whet your appetite for mighty Kruger National Park.
+The hot and dry eastern lowveld is mostly used as a staging post on the way into and out of Kruger National Park.
+You can learn about the history of the gold rush in the feel-good town of Barberton or get your big-city fix in Nelspruit (Mbombela), and there are plenty of bush lodges to whet your appetite for the mighty Kruger.